 Original ESCAM camera which arrived here in Spain in July 2019

-We’ve had great weather here in Southern Spain (unless you are working of course, in which case it is probably horrible) and the first few days of testing out the camera were unbelievably hot even in the shade just as they are today on August 8, 2019.
-At first the ESCAM camera worked perfectly on its own (rather flimsy) bracket on our pergola for testing.
-It then then stopped twice in a matter of days, I then took it out of the worst of the direct sun, it was fine with 90% battery after 24 hours of indoors and very little light.
+At first the original 2019 ESCAM camera worked perfectly on its own (rather flimsy) bracket on our pergola for testing.
+It then stopped twice in a matter of days, I then took it out of the worst of the direct sun, it was fine with 90% battery after 24 hours of indoors and very little light.
 I then put it on a wall bracket outside but part shaded by our roof.
-But there is MUCH MORE to this story – so please read on – the camera has been replaced by Banggood with the WATCHMEN camera and I could not be more pleased.
+But there is MUCH MORE to this story – so please read on – the camera was quickly replaced by Banggood with the superior WATCHMEN camera using the UBell APP.

-I have two other (cheap) cameras which have not failed once in 2 years, but then they are not getting blasted with intense sunlight – I thought shielding the ESCAM camera from the worst of the sunlight might do it but no…
+I have two other (cheap) cameras which have never failed, but then they are not getting blasted with intense sunlight – I thought shielding the ESCAM camera from the worst of the sunlight might do it but no…

 Resetting is easy, access panel open, switch to off, then on, seconds later all is well, however if this were to be used unattended then it would be no use at all.
-I’ve continued to test the camera in partial shade, it lasted more than 24 hours, the charge level looking great throughout.
+I continued to test the camera in partial shade, it lasted more than 24 hours, the charge level looking great throughout.
 At the end of it around teatime it failed – again for no good reason.
+Ultimately it went in the bin